Jack Little (songwriter): Career

 Early in his career, Little worked at radio stations, including WSAI and WLW, both in Cincinnati, Ohio.
 He had a 15-minute daily program (originating from WLW) on NBC radio in the early 1930s.

-Little toured the country with an orchestra, appearing in hotels, night clubs, and on radio.
+Little toured the country with an orchestra, appearing in hotels, night clubs, and on the radio.
 In one such touring appearance on radio, at WOC in Davenport, Iowa, Little "made a new endurance record for himself ... when he remained on the air three hours and sixteen minutes ... [and] sang fifty-one songs in answer to thousands of requests."
 He collaborated musically with Tommie Malie, Dick Finch, John Siras, and Joe Young.

 In 1928 he joined ASCAP.
 From 1933 to 1937, he recorded prolifically, starting on Bluebird, Columbia, and finally ARC, playing in a light society dance band style.
 He often worked with musical director Mitchell Ayres.
 His compositions include "Jealous, I Promise You", "A Shanty in Old Shanty Town" and "You're a Heavenly Thing".
 Details of his chart success per Joel Whitburn are given below.

 Chart successes

 Recognition

-Little has a star at 6618 Hollywood Boulevard in the Radio section of the Hollywood Walk of Fame.
-It was dedicated February 8, 1960.
+Little has a star at 6618 Hollywood Boulevard in the radio section of the Hollywood Walk of Fame.
+It was dedicated on February 8, 1960.